leonanmar886/leonanmar886/README.md

 ### Hi there 👋.
-My name is Leonan, and I'm a Java ☕ and JavaScript 💻 developer.
+My name is Leonan, and I'm a FullStack 💻 developer.

  <div>
   <a href="https://github.com/leonanmar886">